Spectrum FAQ

 Yes, we do.

-We work with dozens of different education settings and their SENCOs to support as many families as we can.
+We work with dozens of educational settings and their SENCOs to support as many families as possible.
 We provide information on the work that we do and have also attended numerous assemblies, pupil mentoring groups, culture capital pupil sessions and SEND parent mornings.

 Schools can register their interest in more information from us here or simply email us.